WP 1: Provision of legume varieties

-The Institute of Animal Nutrition, Freie Universität Berlin and Universität Hamburg have established and develop the following methods in the context of products evaluation in order to support work package 1 and conduct work package 2: Basic composition (Weender analysis), minerals including macro and trace elements, amino acids (High-performance liquid chromatography), characterization of microbial metabolites (short chain fatty acids, lactic acid, ammonia) and trypsin inhibitor activity.
+The Institute of Animal Nutrition, Freie Universität Berlin and Universität Hamburg have established and developed the following methods in the context of product evaluation in order to support WP 1 and conduct WP 2: Basic composition (Weender analysis), minerals including macro and trace elements, amino acids (High-performance liquid chromatography), characterization of microbial metabolites (short chain fatty acids, lactic acid, ammonia) and trypsin inhibitor activity.

 The broiler trials examined the impacts of inclusion of native, fermented or enzymatically pre-digested peas on growth performance and nutrient digestibility in broilers.
 Nine corn-wheat-soybean diets were formulated by supplying 10, 20 and 30% of the CP with either native, fermented or pre-digested peas (as a replacement for soybean meal).
 Broiler performance was recorded and the apparent ileal digestibility (AID) of Ca, P, K, CP, amino acids (AA) and fat as well as ileal digestibility (ID) of starch were determined at the end of experiment.